How to Avoid Common New Founder Traps in Business?

 The next challenge is validating Product-Market Fit and, even more importantly, Product-Market-Founder Fit.

-That is where real growth begins.
+That is where real growth momentum begins.

 Mika Pyhämäki Keynote 5.9.2025 in Helsinki (Photo: Jakob Johannsen)